Fowler Avenue Connection

 Let's Build a Great Multimodal Corridor

-by Mark Egge, almost 3 years ago
+by Mark Egge, over 3 years ago

 Let's design Fowler to move people—not to maximize throughput for cars.
 Fowler should form a backbone of a future Bus Rapid Transit route connecting from Billings Clinic to MSU.
 The buses should operate on dedicated right of way (or a shared bike/bus lane).
 The road itself should be flanked on both sides with wide shared use paths for walking and rolling.
 These shared use paths should connect to a grade separated crossing at Huffine, which otherwise is a formidable barrier for active transportation users.
 In this configuration, Fowler will have far more capacity to help Bozeman residents reach their destinations...
 Continue reading